-Your ministry members have a vision and are ready to move forward with a building renovation, expansion or new structure.
-LCEF offers critical support, starting with your LCEF District Vice President.
-Reach your DVP by calling your district office or LCEF at 800-843-5233.
+Your ministry leaders have a vision and are ready to move forward with a building renovation, expansion or new structure.
+LCEF offers critical support, and they can be reached at 800-843- 5233.
 You can expect the following services:

-- If you and your members need assistance clarifying plans and confirming the purpose God has intended for your ministry, your District Vice President will help arrange for a Ministry Clarity experience.
-LCEF's demographic services can provide valuable information as you seek to connect to your community and plan for your outreach and building project. - Certainly, funding will come from several sources, and your District Vice President will assist you in determining the mix of raising funds through a capital campaign with Ministry Solutions and an LCEF loan. - Your District Vice President will meet with you to begin gathering information regarding strategic plans for the project.
-The timetable and initial plans for the project will be reviewed, including a preliminary budget estimate of the project. - Your District Vice President will meet with you as needed to review completed application, financials and discuss loan procedures.
-This will include a discussion of the sections that are applicable to your loan, along with a review of loan guidelines and requirements relating to the loan.
+- LCEF's demographic services to provide valuable information as you seek to connect to your community and plan your outreach and building project. - Funding will come from several sources, and LCEF can assist you in determining the mix of raising funds through a capital campaign with Ministry Solutions and/or an LCEF loan. - The National Lending Team will meet with you to begin gathering information regarding strategic plans for the project.
+The timetable and initial plans for the project will be reviewed, including a preliminary budget estimate of the project.

+Then, we will discuss your financials and the loan process, including your ministry's debt capacity along with a review of the guidelines and requirements.

-Although this list of duties occurs early in the loan process, your District Vice President remains your primary set of "helping hands."
-If any problems arise, particularly as the loan itself is being processed, again, he or she will be there to guide and advise you.
+Although this list of duties occurs early in the loan process, The National Lending Team remains your primary set of "helping hands."
+If any problems arise, particularly as the loan itself is being processed, they will be there to guide and advise you.